sultanadika/football-shop/README.md

   - Can be modified in anytime and simple to use

-# why is the Django framework chosen as the starting point for learning software development?
+# Why is the Django framework chosen as the starting point for learning software development?

 1. Large Community & Documentation
 - Django has excellent official documentation and a huge global community.
 Beginners can easily find tutorials, guides, and answers to common problems.